 Time to see how many of you signed up for my emails only to get the free ebook… Let the unsubscribes begin!

 No, not really (whatever, it’s partially true!).
-It’s time to muse you with the giant mess of a life I lead that happened in real time.
-Buuuuut, the biggest news of all is that tour I’ll be leading in June next year in China, Tajikistan and Pakistan… go read the itinerary and sign up here.
+It’s time to muse you with the giant mess of a life I lead that happened in real-time.
+Buuuuut, the biggest news of all is that tour I’ll be leading in June next year in China, Tajikistan, and Pakistan… go read the itinerary and sign up here.

 This month has been weird.
 Real weird.
 I started the month still in Myanmar and then followed by Georgia, Armenia, Artsakh, and Cyprus.
 Figured I’d save the bullshit and get to the point for those of you just curious about where I went… or you can continue to read on for some more details.

 I was still in Myanmar at the beginning of the month.
 I finished up a jungle trek in the Shan state out of Hsipaw, then continued on to Bagan.
-The jungle trek was great, would definitely recommend it, however Bagan was a let down, but not because of Bagan, but because, well, you can’t always get lucky with the weather.
+The jungle trek was great, would definitely recommend it, however, Bagan was a letdown, but not because of Bagan, but because, well, you can’t always get lucky with the weather.

-I still have mixed feelings about Myanmar and having went there with what’s happening in the Rakhine State.
-A friend had planned a trip there and invited me so I went with, after all I had been wanting to visit Myanmar for a while… I just wasn’t sure now was the time to go.
+I still have mixed feelings about Myanmar and having gone there with what’s happening in the Rakhine State.
+A friend had planned a trip there and invited me so I went with, after all, I had been wanting to visit Myanmar for a while… I just wasn’t sure now was the time to go.
 I actually never knew much about the country besides the surface info most people know.
 When I decided to go on the trip, I’d never even heard of half the ethnic groups in the country, let alone the Rohingya people.

-To those that have already went in the past and are vowing to not go back… NEWSFLASH: this was going on when you visited too, so you’re not a humanitarian saint for your new vows, just naive at best, but I think ignorant would be the proper term here.
+To those that have already gone in the past and are vowing to not go back… NEWSFLASH: this was going on when you visited too, so you’re not a humanitarian saint for your new vows, just naive at best, but I think ignorant would be the proper term here.
 I’m with you in the ignorant club, when I had dreamed of a trip to Myanmar in my mid 20’s I’d never heard of the Rohingya, among many other ethnic groups in Myanmar that are often oppressed.
 I’ve read some on the Rohingya now and this isn’t new.
-Next I see others who haven’t been saying they will never… however they’ve surely visited countries that have committed horrible atrocities (people visit Serbia after their ethnic cleansing campaign, Turkmenistan even though it has a regime similar to North Korea, among many other places.
-People visit the country I’m from and look at our track record for fucks sake).
+Next, I see others who haven’t been saying they will never… however they’ve surely visited countries that have committed horrible atrocities (people visit Serbia after their ethnic cleansing campaign, Turkmenistan even though it has a regime similar to North Korea, among many other places.
+People visit the country I’m from and look at our track record for fuck’s sake).
 But then on the flip side of the argument: is it right to all vow not to visit a country as fragile as Myanmar and further isolate the people within the country?
-Not all the people of Myanmar agree with what the government is doing there, no different than Americans that most vehemently do not agree with the ideas of Trump, or those of Obama, Bush, Clinton or any other leaders who have sat in office.
+Not all the people of Myanmar agree with what the government is doing there, no different than Americans that most vehemently do not agree with the ideas of Trump, or those of Obama, Bush, Clinton, or any other leaders who have sat in office.

 Then again, you can’t really go to Myanmar without funding the government.
-You can do your best to avoid it, however the people you give your money to for services pay taxes, just like most everyone else in every nation on earth.
+You can do your best to avoid it, however, the people you give your money to for services pay taxes, just like most everyone else in every nation on earth.
 So yes, you cannot avoid funding the problem.